 (3) If subclause (2) does not apply a person who contravenes subclause (1) is liable to a fine of $5 000.

-[Clause 3 inserted by No. 67 of 2004 s.
+[Clause 3 inserted: No. 67 of 2004 s.
 42.]

 4. Duty to exercise reasonable care and diligence

 The chief executive officer or an executive officer must at all times exercise the degree of care and diligence in the performance of the functions of his or her office, whether within or outside the State, that a reasonable person in that position would reasonably be expected to exercise in the Authority’s circumstances.